 The donor relinquishes control over any assets put into a DAF (so they can’t be returned), and the sponsoring organization becomes the donor of record, which makes DAFs an especially good option for donors who prefer to stay anonymous.
 The specific investments within the fund, the level of risk and general investment strategy are all determined by the donor.
 Some sponsoring organizations also allow active involvement from an advisor such as Argent.

-Due to the historically long bull market that ended earlier this year, some investors may have highly appreciated assets that account for a large amount of their portfolio and would incur a sizable tax liability if sold.
+With the stock market rebound and some sectors at or near all-time highs, some investors may have highly appreciated assets that account for a large amount of their portfolio and would incur a sizable tax liability if sold.
 If those investors are charitably inclined, donor-advised funds can be a great strategy.
 Instead of selling the assets and paying taxes on them, a donor can place them into a donor-advised fund.
 By doing so, the donor receives a tax deduction, their chosen charities receive 100 percent of the benefit and there are no capital gains taxes to pay.

-As a result of COVID-19, market values are down from their highs and many are facing financial uncertainty.
+On the other hand, the impact of the pandemic has left many people facing an uncertain financial future.
 Some new DAF candidates might not feel they can afford to irrevocably give away larger sums of money at this time — even if the needs in the community have increased.
 However, those who have already funded a DAF have a wonderful opportunity to respond to charities’ current needs.

-There’s no doubt that many people out there need help right now — especially here in Nashville, where COVID-19 came directly on the heels of a devastating tornado in early March.
+There’s no doubt that many people out there need help right now.
 So, if you’ve already established and funded a DAF, you don’t have to be hesitant about distributing more from the fund than you might in a normal year.
 Having it already set up allows you to respond quickly and generously when necessary — both now and in the future.